wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 ## Certification

 <img align="right" width="200" alt="terraformassociate-704x704" src="https://user-images.githubusercontent.com/300046/154810637-8293e9a0-1c6a-4105-b9c0-3d100166ce42.png">
-For just $70, at <a target="_blank" href="https://www.reddit.com/r/Terraform/comments/k6pky2/terraform_exam_psi/">(terrible)</a> <a target="_blank" href="https://candidate.psiexams.com/">OSI Online</a> answer 70% of 57 multiple-choice/fill-in questions to get <a target="_blank" href="https://hashicorp.com/certification/terraform-associate/">HashiCorp Terraform Associate certification (at https://hashicorp.com/certification/terraform-associate)</a> to provide some assurance that you have a practical understanding of these skills it evaluates:
+For just $70, at <a target="_blank" href="https://www.reddit.com/r/Terraform/comments/k6pky2/terraform_exam_psi/">(terrible)</a> <a target="_blank" href="https://candidate.psiexams.com/">OSI Online</a>, correctly answer 70%+ of 57 multiple-choice/fill-in questions to get <a target="_blank" href="https://hashicorp.com/certification/terraform-associate/">HashiCorp Terraform Associate certification (at https://hashicorp.com/certification/terraform-associate)</a> to provide some assurance that you have a practical understanding of these skills it evaluates:

 * Understand infrastructure as code (IaC) concepts
 * Understand Terraform's purpose (vs other IaC)